-Companies typically deny their drug causes any problems.
-The key word is cause.
+Companies typically deny their drug causes any problems and are close to allergic to the word cause.
+You should use it where possible.
 One company tactic is to claim that there is no evidence their drug causes a problem unless a clinical trial has shown that their drug is statistically significantly more often linked to the problem than placebo.
 When a company fails to do the trials to investigate potential problems they can deny a link for ever - even in the face of convincing evidence of a problem emerging on treatment, clearing when the treatment is stopped and reappearing when treatment is restarted.

-When an event like diabetes happens, company strategies have said their drugs do not cause it, that it is caused by weight gain which their drugs also do not cause.
-They may concede their drug increases appetite but lay the blame for giving in to your appetites on the patient or imply it's the patient's failure to exercise that leads to weight gain and hence diabetes.
+When an event like diabetes happens, company strategies have been to say that their drugs do not cause it, that it is caused by weight gain which their drugs also do not cause.
+They may concede their drug increases appetite but lay the blame for giving in to your appetites on you or imply it's your failure to exercise that leads to weight gain and diabetes.

-They will go to extraordinary lengths to avoid linking the brand to a problem - one defense is to direct the questioner to a medical academic.
-Academics unlike companies can say whatever they want - and many continue to say the drugs do not cause any problems at all.
+Companies will go to extraordinary lengths to avoid linking their brand to a problem - a key defense is to direct the questioner to a medical academic.
+Academics unlike companies can say whatever they want - and can be depended on to say the drugs do not cause any problems.